linebender/linebender.github.io/content/blog/2025-03-29-towards-fearless-simd.md

 As we work on CPU/GPU hybrid rendering techniques, it's clear that we need SIMD to get maximal performance of the CPU side.
 We also see opportunities in faster color conversion and accelerated 2D geometry primitives.

-This blog post is also a companion to a [podcast] I recorded recently with Andre Popovitch.
+This blog post is also a companion to a [podcast] I recorded recently with André Popovitch.
 That podcast is a good introduction to SIMD concepts, while this blog post focuses more on future directions.

 ## A simple example